SeanLear/Story-Pass/README.md

     - `bash run.sh`
 5. Wait as a virtual environment is created and all dependencies are installed, Story-Pass will automatically run once completed.

+NOTE: ARM based MacOS will almost certainly fail to run, as the wheels for ARM are NOT included in the sqlcipher3 package.

 ## Usage Instructions